Are you looking to learn how to use the Google Sheets QUERY

 This QUERY will return the Name, Age, and Country columns for records meeting the specified age and location criteria.

-Summary Working with
+Summary Working with QUERY

-,
+, SELECT

-&
+& WHERE

-After going through this blog post, you should now have a solid understanding of how to use the Google Sheets
+After going through this blog post, you should now have a solid understanding of how to use the Google Sheets QUERY

-function with
+function with SELECT

-and
+and WHERE

 clauses.
 Familiarising yourself with these powerful tools will allow you to perform advanced data analysis and manipulation with ease.
 As you continue to work with Google Sheets, you’ll also discover various other handy functions that can further improve your productivity and efficiency when handling data.

-This post has covered the basic fundamentals of the
+This post has covered the basic fundamentals of the QUERY

-function in Google Sheets, focusing primarily on the
+function in Google Sheets, focusing primarily on the SELECT

-and
+and WHERE

 clauses.
-You’ve learnt how to create a new Google Sheet, use basic functions, build and format SELECT statements, and master the
+You’ve learnt how to create a new Google Sheet, use basic functions, build and format SELECT statements, and master the WHERE

 clause.

-In this blog post, you’ve explored the powerful capabilities of the
+In this blog post, you’ve explored the powerful capabilities of the QUERY

 function in Google Sheets.
-Designed as a comprehensive introduction for beginners, we’ve delved into the essential components of the function, providing detailed explanations, practical examples, and helpful tips for mastering the
+Designed as a comprehensive introduction for beginners, we’ve delved into the essential components of the function, providing detailed explanations, practical examples, and helpful tips for mastering the QUERY

 function.
-By understanding how to effectively use
+By understanding how to effectively use SELECT

-and
+and WHERE

 in your queries, you’ll be able to retrieve and display specific data that meets your desired criteria, making your Google Sheet experience more efficient and customisable.

-For further examples and insights on
+For further examples and insights on Google Sheets QUERY

-formula with multiple criteria go here
+formula with multiple criteria go here.